Bihar – Culture And Tradition

 Guru Govind Singh, the tenth and last Guru of the Sikhs, was born in Patna.
 The Har Mandir Takht built by Maharaja Ranjit Singh to commemorate his birthplace is regarded as one of the five ‘Akal Takht’s by the Sikhs.

-In the medieval times, Bihar was at its peak during the reign of Sher Shah Suri who founded the city of Patna on the ancient land of Pataliputra.
-The reign of the great Afghan ruler Sher Shah Suri who ruled from Patna and built the Grand Trunk Road the longest road of India.
+In medieval times, Bihar was at its peak during the reign of Sher Shah Suri who founded the city of Patna on the ancient land of Pataliputra.
+The reign of the great Afghan ruler Sher Shah Suri ruled from Patna and built the Grand Trunk Road the longest road of India.
 Bihar saw a span of five years of good governance.

-During British rule, Mahatma Gandhi started his first experiment of Satyagraha movement from the Champaran region against the oppression of the indigo farmers by the Britishers.
+During British rule, Mahatma Gandhi started his first experiment of the Satyagraha movement from the Champaran region against the oppression of the indigo farmers by the Britishers.
 Bihar remained a part of the Bengal Presidency of British India until December 1911, when it was separated from the Bengal Presidency while Bihar and Orissa comprised a single province.

 Culture and Tradition

-Bihar has a rich cultural heritage, its the land of Buddhism and Jainism.
+Bihar has a rich cultural heritage, it’s the land of Buddhism and Jainism.
 Bihar is known as “The Land of Buddha” where Gautam Buddha attained enlightenment at Bodh Gaya.

 People of Bihar celebrate festivals and religious events with great happiness and love.
 The main festival of Bihar is Chhath Puja, where the sun god is worshipped.
-While other festivals like Sama-Chakeva, Ramnavami, Makar-Sankranti, Bihula, Madhushravani, Teej, Pitrapaksha Mela, Sonepur fair and Shravani Mela are celebrated with great enthusiasm.
+While other festivals like Sama-Chakeva, Ramnavami, Makar-Sankranti, Bihula, Madhushravani, Teej, Pitrapaksha Mela, Sonepur fair, and Shravani Mela are celebrated with great enthusiasm.